xn-twist/xn-twist/README.rst

     xn = XNTwist()
     twist_results = xn.twist('example.com')

+The following parameters can be passed into the initialization of the ``XNTwist`` object:

+- ``query_dns``: Specify whether or not you would like to query dns values for the domains.
+Defaults to ``False``. **Be aware that setting this value to ``True`` will slow the twisting process down significantly.**
+- ``output``: Specify an output file to which the json output of the algorithm will be written.

-There is an optional ``limit`` value that can be passed into the ``twist`` function to limit the number of characters used as a spoofs.
+When calling the ``twist()`` function, there is an optional ``limit`` value that can be passed into the ``twist`` function to limit the number of characters used as a spoofs.
 This cuts down on the processing load and makes the results manageable.
 An example usage is shown below.

 .. code-block:: python